Polynome Group unveils plans for $100mln fund to drive UAE's AI startup ecosystem

 In addition to the fund, Polynome VC will offer investment advisory services including fundraising strategy, M&A advisory, investment research, and strategic advisory for portfolio companies.

-With the UAE's growing venture ecosystem, favorable business policies, and the relocation of top tech talent due to the global situation, Polynome VC is well-positioned to catalyze the next wave of innovation from Dubai.
+With the UAE's growing venture ecosystem, favourable business policies, and the relocation of top tech talent due to the global situation, Polynome VC is well-positioned to catalyse the next wave of innovation from Dubai.

-Polynome Group, is renowned for organizing the largest professional AI summit in the Middle East, Machines Can See, and for its development of fundamental models and applied AI products.
+Polynome Group, is renowned for organising the largest professional AI summit in the Middle East, Machines Can See, and for its development of fundamental models and applied AI products.